jc2554/ECE3400-team7/docs/final_design.md

 3. Use the println() when debugging: it prints data from the sensors on the serial monitor so you can see exactly what is happening.
 4. Make sure vdd and gnd are not shorted BEFORE turning power on.

+Below are videos of our robot from the final competition:

 First round of the competition:
 [![mazevideo](./image/competitionmazerun.PNG)](https://youtu.be/jJJJDXnB0to)